 Cloth masks can be made at home with household items.
-You can sew them or make masks that don't require sewing.
-The CDC has directions on how to make a mask that doesn't require sewing, using a bandanna or T-shirt.
-It also has directions on making a simple mask that you sew at home.
+When making a mask, choose a dense fabric that is still breathable.
+Double layers of cotton work great.
+Add pleats for extra protection.
 Or, treat yourself to a mask made by someone else – many crafters and online stores are selling masks in all sorts of fun prints and patterns.

 How do I know if my face mask is appropriate?

 Ask yourself if your mask passes these tests, from the CDC:

 - Fit snugly but comfortably against the side of the face

 - Be secured with ties or ear loops

 - Allow for breathing without restriction

 - Be able to be laundered and machine dried without damage or change to shape

 When removing your face covering, make sure you don’t touch your eyes, nose or mouth.
 You should always wash your hands after removing your face covering.
 And make sure to wash and dry your masks regularly.

 The CDC recommends that anyone over the age of 2 wear a face mask if you anticipate coming in contact with others.
 Those under the age of 2, people who have difficulty breathing, anyone who would have trouble taking the mask off by themselves, or anyone who is unconscious or incapacitated should not wear a face mask to avoid suffocation.